-They found that, for some values of the parameter, the computer predictions are totally wrong, whilst for other choices the calculations may appear correct, but deviate by up to 15%.
+They found that, for some values of the parameter, the computer predictions are totally wrong, while for other choices, the calculations may appear correct, but deviate by up to 15%.

 The authors say these pathological results would persist even if double-precision floating-point numbers were used, of which there are vastly more to draw on.

 “We use the generalized Bernoulli map as a mathematical representation for many other systems that change chaotically over time, such as those seen across physics, biology, and chemistry,” explained Professor Coveney.
 “These are being used to predict important scenarios in climate change, in chemical reactions, and in nuclear reactors, for example, so it’s imperative that computer-based simulations are now carefully scrutinized.”

 The team says that their discovery has implications for the field of artificial intelligence, when machine learning is applied to data derived from computer simulations of chaotic dynamical systems, and for those trying to model all kinds of natural processes.

 More research is needed to examine the extent to which the use of floating-point arithmetic is causing problems in everyday computational science and modeling and, if errors are found, how to correct them.